AvatarMomo/AvatarMomo.github.io/_posts/2022-03-06-install gitea on a server using ansible.md

 ## Install the Gitea server

 After the playbook is executed, follow the webui instructions to install Gitea.
-This will create the app.ini config file in the "/data/gitea/gitea/conf/app.ini".
+This will create the `app.ini` config file in the `data/gitea/gitea/conf/app.ini`.
 Here is a redacted version of the file with the important configs for future reference.

 ```ini